mitsuba-renderer/mitsuba3/README.md

 ## Tutorial videos, documentation

 We've recorded several [YouTube videos][10] that provide a gentle introduction Mitsuba 3 and Dr.Jit.
-Beyond this you can find complete Juypter notebooks covering a variety of applications, how-to guides, and reference documentation on [readthedocs][2].
+Beyond this, you can find complete Juypter notebooks covering a variety of applications, how-to guides, and reference documentation on [readthedocs][2].